 Alberta Hockey Hall of Fame Gala

-RED DEER – Six individuals and the teams comprising a “decade of excellence” in women’s hockey wer called to the Alberta Hockey Hall of Fame (AHHF) as the Class of 2023.
+RED DEER – Six individuals and a Memorial Cup championship team are being called to the Alberta Hockey Hall of Fame (AHHF) as the Class of 2024.

 Event Partners